gautamHCSCV/Telemedicine-chatbot-with-flask-implementation/README.md

 SQLAlchemy==1.1.11

 ## Virtual enviroment for python 3.6
-download env3.6.zip file
+ Download env3.6.zip file
+ Install virtual enviroment
  unzip it
-run env3.6/Scripts/activate
+ run env3.6/Scripts/activate on command line
  A virtual enviroment for python 3.6 will get activated.

 #### A web implementation of [ChatterBot](https://github.com/gunthercox/ChatterBot) using Flask.